 I don’t fully feel it yet – I know people who lost their Dads decades ago and still can’t talk about it.
 I’ve realized these past few days it’s going to take a long while to process my father’s passing.
 Pinpricks of this new reality break in from time to time.

-I wonder if he and Mom saw that show on PBS last night.
+I’ll catch myself wondering if he and Mom saw that television show last night.
 Is he enjoying the sight of this sunny morning from his bedroom window?
 The other day I went to wish him “Happy Birthday” when I had to stop myself.
 Dad almost made it to 83, days shy.

-I’ll think of my Dad when I cross the Sagamore Bridge onto Cape Cod, where my parents met 60 years ago, where there’s so many summer memories.
+I’ll think of my Dad when I cross the Sagamore Bridge onto Cape Cod, where my parents met 60 years ago, where there’s so many family memories.
 The grief will come.

 But for now I feel mostly gratitude.
-I had the gift of a wonderful father.
-He passed.
-He’s finally free.
-And for now, I’m relieved.
+I had the gift of a wonderful father, something not everything can claim.

-How did you feel when a loved one died?
+Have you lost a loved one?
+How did you cope?
 Comments are always welcome and if you like, please share.
 Thank you.